isReD/MazePy/README.md

 Rules:
 This is a classical 2D game maze.
 When the game starts, enter your name.
 All new users are added to a database If you have an active game, it will be loaded.
-Otherwise, choose th maze level and start playing.
+Otherwise, choose the maze level and start playing.